Abdulah-Fawaz/Benchmarking-Surface-DL/README.md

 # Regression Experiments

-For all regression experiments **excluding UG-SCNN**, please utilise the regression experiments folder.
-For these experiments, experimental parameters must be set in the text files found in the *params* folder; instructions on how to do this are in the README-params file found in the folder. **This includes both the warped and unwarped data directories**.
+For all regression experiments **excluding UG-SCNN**, experimental parameters must be set in the text files found in the *params* folder; instructions on how to do this are in the README-params file found in the folder. **This includes both the warped and unwarped data directories**.
 Some example experiments are provided for simplicity.

 To run a graph model experiment with params in file *experiment_1.txt* from the terminal, input: